-There are many related scripts that share character forms so that labels could be constructed wholly within one script, yet indistinguishable from a label in another script.
+Many related scripts share character forms so that labels could be constructed wholly within one script, yet indistinguishable from a label in another script.
 This is an obvious concern for the security of the DNS Root Zone and the IP has been encouraging Generation Panels to identify affected code points and to define them as (blocked) cross-script variants.